FrostyX/infra-docs/docs/sysadmin-guide/sops/retrace.rst

  * abrt/retrace

 These roles are copied from upstream.
 You should never update it directly.
-The new version can be fetched from upstram using:
+The new version can be fetched from upstream using:

  # cd ansible/abrt
  # rm -rf faf retrace